 During Exit Delay, if an exit zone trips, then restores, and trips again, the Exit Delay timer restarts.
 This restart can occur only once.
+The Exit Delay restart is disabled when programmed for High Line Security operation.

 Exit Error Operation: At arming, when an entry/exit zone (EX) is faulted at the end of the exit delay then one of two sequences occur: